babymastodon/velo-drive/README.md

-# TrainerRoad → ZWO Downloader
+# ZWO Downloader

-A Chrome extension that converts TrainerRoad workouts into Zwift `.zwo` files.
+A Chrome extension that converts TrainerRoad & TrainerDay workouts into Zwift `.zwo` files.
-The extension detects TrainerRoad workout builder pages, retrieves workout data via TrainerRoad’s public APIs, reconstructs the workout structure (including ramps and intervals), and provides a one-click download of a valid ZWO file.
+The extension detects workout builder pages, retrieves workout data from the page, reconstructs the workout structure (including ramps and intervals), and provides a one-click download of a valid ZWO file.

 ## Features